LuoZhhh/NIFA/readme.md

-# Implementation for NIFA
+# Implementations for NIFA

-This repository includes the implementation for our paper: [***Are Your Models Still Fair?
+This repository includes the implementations for our paper: [***Are Your Models Still Fair?
 Fairness Attacks on Graph Neural Networks via Node Injections.***](https://arxiv.org/html/2406.03052v1)

 ## Environments